 Find time to give to yourself and refill your tank, by having a holiday or ‘staycation’, or even giving yourself time to catch up on your favorite books or movies.

 If you’re feeling lonely or down, don’t withdraw or isolate yourself.
 Contact a friend or health service, and ask for what you need.
-Don’t hesitate to contact myLife Psychologists on 0415 460 830 if you need support.
+Don’t hesitate to contact us at MyLife Psychologists.

 Written by Tal Schlosser, Clinical Psychologist